knaidu/problem-solving/hash_tables/average_of_top_three_scores.md

 ## Solution
 - Read the file and maintain a hash table of student_id => top three scores
 - Use a min heap to dynamically maintain top three scores for each student
-- The parse over the hash and maintain the top student so far
+- Then parse over the hash and maintain the top student so far

 ## Code
 ```ruby